OFFICE OF THE SELECTBOARD

 Edwards described OML restrictions.
 Roberts asked why we are not able to use Google Docs to edit draft minutes.
 Edwards said that the prior chairman had a conversation with VLCT on this same subject and was told that the joint editing by multiple Selectboard members could violate OML.
 Roberts then asked if Selectboard members proposing changes to the draft minutes posted, could send markups to the Administrative Assistant.
 Christofferson expressed support for such a process to improve efficiency of review since each board member is not editing other Selectboard member content.

-Roberts continued to note the high standard for detailed minutes set by Robin Gabrielle.
-A discussione ensued about the sustainability of such detailed minutes.
+Roberts continued to note the high standard for detailed minutes set by Robbin Gabriel.
+A discussion ensued about the sustainability of such detailed minutes.
 Christofferson explained her level of detail as a way to provide transparency for the community without having to listen to hours of recording.

 Edwards asked about the cost for transcripts and noted that minutes needed to contain motion details, wording, votes and who comes to the meetings.